Social Psychology Network

 Ed Diener

-Ed Diener received his bachelor's degree in 1968 at California State University at Fresno.
+Ed Diener was born in 1946 in Glendale, California, and grew up on a farm in the San Joaquin Valley of California.
+He received his bachelor's degree in 1968 at California State University at Fresno.
 He worked two years as an administrator for Kings View Community Mental Health Center.
-He attended the Ph.D. program in personality psychology at the University of Washington from 1970 to 1974, and conducted his dissertation research on deindividuation.
+Diener attended the Ph.D. program in personality psychology at the University of Washington from 1970 to 1974, and conducted his dissertation research on deindividuation.
+His Halloween studies using trick-or-treaters as research participants are well-known.
 Diener had three major mentors during graduate school: Irwin Sarason, Ronald E. Smith, and Scott Fraser.

-Ed Diener is the Joseph R. Smiley Distinguished Professor of Psychology at the University of Illinois.
-He received his doctorate at the University of Washington in 1974, and has been a faculty member at the University of Illinois for the past 34 years.
+Ed Diener is the Joseph R. Smiley Distinguished Professor of Psychology, Emeritus, at the University of Illinois.
+He received his doctorate at the University of Washington in 1974, and has been a faculty member at the University of Illinois ever since.
 Dr. Diener was the president of both the International Society of Quality of Life Studies and the Society of Personality and Social Psychology.
-He was the editor of the Journal of Personality and Social Psychology, and the editor of Journal of Happiness Studies.
-Diener is the founding editor of Perspectives on Psychological Science.
-He has over 240 publications, with about 190 being in the area of the psychology of well-being.
+He was the first president of the International Positive Psychology Association.
+Diener was the editor of the Journal of Personality and Social Psychology, and one of the founding editors of the Journal of Happiness Studies.
+Diener was also the founding editor of Perspectives on Psychological Science.
+He has over 325 publications, with over 200 being in the area of the psychology of well-being.

-Dr. Diener is a fellow of five professional societies.
-Professor Diener is listed as one of the most highly cited psychologists by the Institute of Scientific Information, with over 12,000 citations to his credit.
-He won the Distinguished Researcher Award from the International Society of Quality of Life Studies, the first Gallup Academic Leadership Award, and the Jack Block Award for Personality Psychology.
+Dr. Diener is a fellow of five professional societies, including the American Academy of Arts and Sciences.
+Professor Diener is listed as one of the most highly cited psychologists by the Institute of Scientific Information, and has over 75,000 citations to his credit.
+Diener has received the distinguished scientist award from the American Psychological Association, as well as the William James award for lifetime scientific contributions from the Association of Psychological Science.
+He also won the Distinguished Researcher Award from the International Society of Quality of Life Studies, the Gallup Academic Leadership Award, and the Jack Block Award for Personality Psychology.
 Dr. Diener has won several teaching awards, including the Oakley-Kundee Award for Undergraduate Teaching at the University of Illinois.

 Primary Interests: